Ariha44/cse15l-lab-reports/lab1.md

 # Lap Report 1

-## Steps in Logging Into a Course-Specific Account on UCSD’s ieng6 Server
+## Steps in Logging Into a Course-Specific Account on UCSD's ieng6 server

 1. Installing Visual Studio Code
   * Install the VSCode found on their [official website](https://code.visualstudio.com/)